Skip to main content

 Program Description:

-The Conservation Leader Internship Program (CLIP) is a paid summer internship that will provide underserved communities such as women and BIPOC students/youth with hand-on professional training in the field of conservation.
-Participants will gain experience areas such as: Plant identification, Land management, GIS/GPS training, Prescribed fire training, Herbicide use, Rare plant monitoring, Wildlife/Stream surveys, Sustainable farming techniques, Land preservation techniques, Field safety, Scientific research/Experimental design, Art in the natural world, Career development and Professional networking.
-Collectively, these skills will give each participant a strong understanding of the field of conservation and serve as a springboard for a professional career in the field of conservation.
+The Conservation Leader Internship Program (CLIP) is a paid summer internship that will provide students/youth with hands-on professional training in the field of conservation.
+Participants will gain experience in areas such as: Plant identification, Land management, GIS/GPS training, Prescribed fire training, Herbicide use, Rare plant monitoring, Wildlife/Stream surveys, Sustainable farming techniques, Land preservation techniques, Field safety, Scientific research/Experimental design, Art in the natural world, Career development and Professional networking.

-Requirements: Applicants must be willing to work in extreme weather conditions and on adverse terrain.
+• Applicants must be willing to work in extreme weather conditions and on adverse terrain.

-Transportation to TLC Headquarters (4622 Dean St. Woodstock IL) is required.
+• Transportation to TLC Headquarters (4622 Dean St. Woodstock IL) is required.
 Housing is preferred (*TLC may have limited housing available, inquire within).

-Program duration and reimbursement: June – August 2023; 40 hours/week; $15.00/hour (***or college credit).
+Program duration and reimbursement: May 27 – August 14, 2026; 40 hours/week; $15.00/hour (***or college credit).

 Plant identification